pluja/Selfhosted-Google-Photos-Alternative/01-Setting-Up-The-Server.md

 Once you have `ssh` to the RPI, you can proceed to secure the SSH configuration.
 To do so we will deactivate the password and root login for SSH for security.

-To generate a private+public key pair on *NIX systems, launch this command on the local machine (your workstation, not RPI-4):
+To generate a private+public key pair on *NIX systems, launch this command on the local machine (your workstation, not RPI):

 `ssh-keygen -t rsa`

 You can use the default folder destination for the keys.
-Then you will need to copy the generated keys to the remote machine (RPI-4):
+Then you will need to copy the generated keys to the remote machine (RPI):

 `ssh-copy-id -i $HOME/.ssh/id_rsa.pub pi@192.168.1.222`